elkym/SpotVControl/README.md

- # Spot4 — Spotify Ad Volume Ducker
+ # SpotV — Spotify Ad Volume Ducker

 An AutoHotkey v2 script that automatically lowers system volume during Spotify advertisements and restores it when music resumes.